What Is a Micro ATM? Cash Withdrawal Made Easy

 Receive Cash:

-approved, the banking agent hands over the cash along with a receipt.
+Once approved, the banking agent hands over the cash along

 5.